 This is the first in a two-course sequence on the Theory of Organizational Behavior and Applied Management.
 The course familiarizes students with conceptual frameworks, debates and developments in the field and reviews key literature in the study of individual and organizational dynamics, including work attitudes, motivation, influence factors, decision making, groups, and their international implications.

-Prerequisite: BSMT 120 with a grade of C or better, sophomore standing influence, motivation, empowerment, negotiation, decision making, and analytical and critical problem solving.)
+Prerequisite: BSMT 120 with a grade of C or better, sophomore standing

 BSMT 261.
 Applied Management